NPellet/lambda-wrappers/README.md

 The reason behind those changes in reflected in the following documentation (under [Secret injection](#secret-injection))

 ## Why ?

-Lambda's are a great tool, but they're pretty raw.
-For example, it'd be pretty useful to:
+AWS Lambda's are a great piece of engineering and makes our life easier, but they're pretty "raw".
+For example, it would be pretty useful to:

 - Wrap the handlers with Sentry (you could also use a lambda layer for that)
 - Automatically parse and validate the inputs based on schemas